japila-books/apache-spark-internals/docs/core/TorrentBroadcast.md

 readBroadcastBlock(): T
 ----

-readBroadcastBlock xref:SparkEnv.adoc#get[uses the SparkEnv] to access xref:SparkEnv.adoc#broadcastManager[BroadcastManager] that is requested for xref:BroadcastManager.adoc#cachedValues[cached broadcast values].
+readBroadcastBlock SparkEnv.md#get[uses the SparkEnv] to access SparkEnv.md#broadcastManager[BroadcastManager] that is requested for BroadcastManager.md#cachedValues[cached broadcast values].

 readBroadcastBlock looks up the <<broadcastId, BroadcastBlockId>> in the cached broadcast values and returns it if found.

-If not found, readBroadcastBlock requests the SparkEnv for the xref:core:SparkEnv.adoc#conf[SparkConf] and <<setConf, setConf>>.
+If not found, readBroadcastBlock requests the SparkEnv for the core:SparkEnv.md#conf[SparkConf] and <<setConf, setConf>>.

-readBroadcastBlock xref:SparkEnv.adoc#get[uses the SparkEnv] to access xref:SparkEnv.adoc#blockManager[BlockManager].
+readBroadcastBlock SparkEnv.md#get[uses the SparkEnv] to access SparkEnv.md#blockManager[BlockManager].

-readBroadcastBlock requests the BlockManager for xref:storage:BlockManager.adoc#getLocalValues[getLocalValues].
+readBroadcastBlock requests the BlockManager for storage:BlockManager.md#getLocalValues[getLocalValues].

 If the broadcast data was available locally, readBroadcastBlock <<releaseLock, releases a lock>> for the broadcast and returns the value.